Multiple Point Simulation#

 These are the fundamental functions required to calculate a multiple point simulation (MPS) realization, including,

-plot_mps_template - return the data even given the current node location and the data and previously simulated nodes, with the option to plot the current simulation model with the data event highlighted in the grid
+plot_mps_template - return the data even given the current node location and the data and previously simulated grid cells, with the option to plot the current simulation model with the data event highlighted in the grid

 find_template_matches_TI - scan the training image and find data event matches, return the matches and frequencies of each facies at the matches with the option to plot the matches (red dots) over the training image

-template_match_probs_drop - vectorized code for scanning the training image for data event matches, without visualization as a speed up for simulating all previous nodes before the current visualized node
+template_match_probs_drop - vectorized code for scanning the training image for data event matches, without visualization as a speed up for simulating all previous grid cells before the current visualized node

 Along with convenience functions,